tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 State channels are the more general form of micropayment channels  (they can be used not only for payments, but for any arbitrary “state update” on a block chain)  like changes inside a smart contract.

-Any change of state within a state channel requires explicit cryptographic consent.
+Any change of state within a state channel requires explicit cryptographic consent

 #####
 #####
 ##### Who?

 - Raiden (*<u>On Ethereum</u>*)
-  - Research state channel technology, define protocols and develop reference implementations;
+  - Research state channel technology, define protocols and develop reference implementations
-  - Works with any ERC20 compatible token.
+  - Works with any ERC20 compatible token

 +++